 The ESOP Podcast (April 12, 2021)

 Episode 146: Social Capital Partners & Taylor Guitars Financing

 On January 11, 2021, in a video for employees, Taylor Guitars announced that it had transitioned to 100 percent employee ownership.
 An agreement that could be called the NAFTA of employee ownership, it is majority funded by Canada’s Healthcare of Ontario Pension Plan, with additional capital from Social Capital Partners, and establishes the first US-based Employee Stock Ownership Plan (ESOP) for Mexican workers.
-In this episode of the ESOP podcast Marjorie Kelly and Jon Shell of Social Capital Partners talk with host Bret Keisling.
+In this episode of the ESOP podcast Marjorie and Jon Shell of Social Capital Partners talk with host Bret Keisling.

 SVC/ASBN Webinar: Transforming Ownership for Social Justice (March 3, 2021)